-There’s no point only protecting data when it is least vulnerable, as does full disk encryption, or adding burdensome or inconvenient security measures, like complex passwords and password policies.
+There’s no point in only protecting data when it is least vulnerable, as does full disk encryption, or adding burdensome or inconvenient security measures, like complex passwords and password policies.
 Data with any value is active, in transit, or accessible, making it highly vulnerable to user error or malicious attacks – precisely when encryption must work.
-And file level encryption based on public key infrastructure over secured connections accomplishes that, ensuring data is always protected at rest, in use, and in transit.
+And file-level encryption based on public key infrastructure over secured connections accomplishes that, ensuring data is always protected at rest, in use, and in transit.

 Encryption tools of various shapes and sizes can effectively prevent data loss or breaches, regardless of data state.
 But it's not enough to point to the existence of some form of encryption and claim data and systems are secure.
 Wherever data resides, is processed, or travels, the appropriate encryption solution must be there.
 Continuing the seatbelt metaphor, users—and data—must be ‘belted up’ throughout the entire journey, especially when the roads are rough, crowded and fast.